 Are you 15 to 23 years old?
 Do you have an interest in the outdoors?
 Do you want to gain valuable experience and training in outdoor leadership, bushcraft skills and conservation?
 Do you want the chance to meet new people, be a valuable part of the team and most importantly have fun doing so?

 If you answered YES to any of the above then please keep reading…

-We have planned overnight training camps spread throughout the year for new ‘Young Start Volunteers.’
+We have overnight training camps spread throughout the year for new volunteers.
 These are a great way to be introduced to the charity and find our what takes to be a Wild things! volunteer.
 It is also a good opportunity to receive some training and meet some of our other volunteers.